-- To maintain outstanding outcomes for all students. - To sustain excellent results at Ofsted and section 48 Inspection. - To preserve all that is outstanding and authentically Catholic as we complete the expansion of KS3 and the sixth form growth. - To explore and agree the Academy Trust response in relation to the Diocese and Department of Education Multi Academy Trust agenda.
+- To maintain outstanding outcomes for all students. - To maintain outstanding Ofsted judgement. - To preserve all that is outstanding and authentically Catholic and Salesian at the college. - To form and open the St Benedict Multi Academy Trust in response to the Diocese and Department of Education Multi Academy Trust agenda.